Health Studies

 Breadth Requirements: Social and Behavioural Sciences

-Note: Priority will be given to students enrolled in the Major programs in Health Studies.
+Note: Priority will be given to students enrolled in the Major programs in Health and Society

 HLTC52H3 - Special Topics in Health Humanities